 Tribal Crash Data Online Tool

-The online Moodle course for training on how to use the tool can be accessed at: http://eepurl.com/c4dj8P
+- A self paced training course on how to use the tool can be accessed at: http://eepurl.com/c4dj8P

 Importance of Collecting and Analyzing Tribal Crash Data

 Motor vehicle crashes are a leading cause of death and injury in tribal communities.
 The Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, Web- Based Injury Statistics Query and Reporting System (WISQARS, online, Nov.
 3, 2016) reports that:

 - Injuries are the leading cause of death for American Indian and Alaska Native (AI/AN) ages 1 to 54 and the third leading cause of death overall.